What Is Urinalysis?

 If urinalysis is the only test you’re having, you should be able to eat and drink normally before the procedure.
 Beets and food dyes can discolor your urine, so you may want to watch what you eat beforehand.

-You’ll either be asked to produce a urine sample at home and bring it with you, or you’ll produce it at your health care provider’s office.
+You’ll either be asked to collect a urine sample at home and bring it with you, or you’ll make it at your doctor’s office.
 The office will give you a container for the sample.

 - Wash the area around the urinary opening.

 - Start to pee into the toilet.

 - Let 1-2 ounces flow into the container.

 - Follow your doctor’s directions for handing over the sample.